 A Business Email Compromise (BEC) scam usually starts off with an email that makes a pressing demand.
 It appears to come from an executive or trusted vendor who is unavailable to confirm the demand.

 The sender demands that you transfer funds immediately to facilitate a deal or to pay an invoice.
 The receiver may be deceived by the sender’s inside information, such as details of a pending deal or specific relationship.

 How to prevent this nefarious scam?

-- •Before taking action, confirm the request verbally, either by phone call to a known number or in person
+- Before taking action, confirm the request verbally, either by a phone call to a known number or in-person

 For information only.
 Not applicable to all situations.
 Original version of this article written by Monique Ferraro, Counsel Cyber Practice at Hartford Steam Boiler, can be found on their blog.